rick-yao/rick-yao/README.md

 ### Hi there 👋
-This is Rick, I am a Student studying FrontEnd Engineer and currently working on React&TS.
+This is Rick, I am a FrontEnd Engineer and currently working on React&TS.
 Feel free to reach me at abneryaoo@gmail.com.